dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML means wrangling data in a pervasive, structured format used in configurations, messaging, and more.
-Programmers manipulate XML to read, write, update, and query data—vital for interoperability in tons of apps and services.

 ## How to:
 Fish doesn't have built-in XML parsing, so you'll lean on external tools like `xmllint` or `xmlstarlet`.
 Here’s a snippet to read values: